Stefan Moore

-Stefan Leroy Moore (born 28 September 1983) is an English former footballer who played as a striker.
+Stefan Leroy Moore (born 28 September 1983) is an English former professional footballer who played as a striker.

-He is a product of the Aston Villa Academy where he came through the ranks with his younger brother, Luke Moore, who went on to play for Aston Villa and other teams in the Premier League.
-Dropping into non-league football in his mid-twenties Moore became a prolific goalscorer at that level.
+He is a product of the Aston Villa Academy, where he came through the ranks with his younger brother, Luke Moore, who went on to play for Aston Villa and other teams in the Premier League.
+Dropping into non-League football in his mid-twenties, Moore became a prolific goalscorer at that level.

 He started his career as a youth playing for Romulus before joining Aston Villa's academy, captaining them to win the FA Youth Cup in 2002.
-Moore played for Aston Villa in the Premier League, before going on loan spells to Football League clubs Chesterfield, Millwall and Leicester City.
+Moore played for Aston Villa in the Premier League before going on loan spells to Football League clubs Chesterfield, Millwall and Leicester City.
 He then joined Queens Park Rangers where he played for three years, making 39 appearances in the League.
-He was loaned out to Port Vale in 2006, before joining Walsall, Kidderminster Harriers, and Halesowen Town.
+He was loaned out to Port Vale in 2006 before joining Walsall, Kidderminster Harriers, and Halesowen Town.

-He joined St Neots Town in 2010, and helped the club to the United Counties League Premier Division title and Huntingdonshire Senior Cup in 2010–11 and Southern League Central Division title in 2011–12.
-He joined Leamington in December 2012, and was dual-registered with Brackley Town four months later.
+He joined St Neots Town in 2010.
+He helped the club to the United Counties League Premier Division title and Huntingdonshire Senior Cup in 2010–11 and the Southern League Central Division title in 2011–12.
+He joined Leamington in December 2012 and was dual-registered with Brackley Town four months later.
 Leamington won the Southern League title in 2012–13.
-He joined Solihull Moors in December 2014, and helped to club to win promotion as champions of the National League North in 2015–16.
+He joined Solihull Moors in December 2014 and helped the club to win promotion as champions of the National League North in 2015–16.
 He spent parts of the 2016–17 season with Brackley Town and Corby Town, and Leamington, helping Leamington to win promotion out of the Southern League Premier Division.
-He joined Tamworth via Redditch United in September 2018, before ending the year at Highgate United where he later retired from semi-professional football.
+He joined Tamworth via Redditch United in September 2018 before ending the year at Highgate United, where he later retired from semi-professional football.

 Career

 Aston Villa

-Moore played for Romulus as a youth player, before joining Aston Villa as an associated schoolboy, moving onto YTS status in April 2000 and turning professional in October 2001.
+Moore played for Romulus as a youth player before joining Aston Villa as an associated schoolboy, moving onto Youth Training Scheme status in April 2000 and turning professional in October 2001.
 Whilst at Aston Villa, Moore captained Villa's youth in the FA Youth Cup final in 2002, and was named as man of the match as Villa beat Everton 4–1.
 Moore also picked up numerous caps for England youth sides at this time up to under-19 level.

 During the 2001–02 season, Villa loaned Moore out to Second Division side Chesterfield.
-He made his professional debut on 27 October, as Chesterfield were defeated 1–0 by Blackpool; Moore was substituted in the 72nd minute for Sean Parrish.
-He went on to play two more matches for Chesterfield in the League Trophy and Second Division, before being recalled by Villa at the end of the one-month spell.
+He made his professional debut on 27 October, as Chesterfield were defeated 1–0 by Blackpool; Moore was substituted in the 72nd-minute for Sean Parrish.
+He went on to play two more matches for Chesterfield in the Football League Trophy and Second Division, before being recalled by Villa at the end of the one month.